thetooth/robot-ctrl/README.md

 Basic EtherCAT control test of 4 axis SCARA robot based on SOEM and ruckig...

-A web based visualization tool is available [here](https://github.com/thetooth/robot-gui)
+A web based visualization tool is available [here](https://github.com/thetooth/robot-gui) Inverse kinematics are based on [this](https://www.cs.columbia.edu/~allen/F15/NOTES/invkin.pdf) paper.
+You can find the implementation in `src/Robot/IK/scara.cpp` and interactive desmos demo [here](https://www.desmos.com/calculator/h8drgyqyyc).

 You need a linux platform prepared for realtime: